mauropappaterra/Password-Generator/README.md

 Password Generator

-A short Python program that generates a password from a dictionary <br>
+A short Python console program that generates a password from a dictionary or external file.
+Calculates entropy of password on bits, compares results with randomized generated passwords on different sets of characters. <br>
+<br>Instructions: <br>
 Run file <b>passwords.py</b>